tonethar/IGM-330-Fall-2018/weekly/week-12A-notes.md

 1. Describe the major difference between **JSON** and **JSON-P**
 1. Explain how `jQuery.ajax()` downloads files from another domain if the `dataType` is declared as `"json"`
 1. Explain how `jQuery.ajax()` downloads files from another domain if the `dataType` is declared as `"jsonp"`
+1. A request to a web server that contains all of the data in the query string is called a ___ request.
+1. A request to a web server that sends data in a separate file is called a ___ request.

 <hr><hr>